High-speed rail: Turkey

 In 2009, Turkey inaugurated a high-speed service between Ankara and Eskişehir.
-This has been followed up by an Ankara – Konya route, and the Eskisehir line has been extended to Istanbul (European part).
-In this extension, Europe and Asia were connected by an undersea tunnel, Marmaray in the Bosphorus.
-The first connection between two continents in the world as a high-speed train line was made in Istanbul.
-The last station of this line in Europe is Halkalı station.
-An extension to Sivas was opened in April 2023.
+This has been followed up by an Ankara – Konya route, and the Eskisehir line has been extended to European part of Istanbul.
+In this extension, Europe and Asia were connected by the deepest undersea tunnel, Marmaray in the Bosphorus.
+The line became the first connection between two continents in the world as a high-speed train line.